ebrakke/nip113/NIP.md

 Additional activity types may be added to this NIP in the future.

 ### Photos
-Activity events can include photos using the `image` tag as defined in NIP-23 and can optionally use the `imeta` tag from NIP-92 for richer image metadata.
+Activity events can include photos using the `image`.
 Multiple photos can be attached to a single activity by using multiple `image` tags.

-For private activities (`kind:30102`), photos and their metadata should be included in the encrypted content field instead of as tags.
+For private activities (`kind:30102`), photos should be included in the encrypted content field instead of as tags.

 Photos SHOULD be hosted using Blossom compliant file storage servers when possible.